 Morocco Travel Safety: 6 Scams & How to Avoid Them

 Morocco is a land of sensory wonder, but understanding Morocco travel safety is essential before booking your flight.
 From the maze-like alleys of the Marrakech medina and the striking blue walls of Chefchaouen to the silent expanse of the Sahara Desert, it remains a dream destination for millions of global travelers.
-Following a record-breaking surge of nearly 20 million international visitors, the momentum shows no signs of slowing down.
+Indeed, following a record-breaking surge of nearly 20 million international visitors, the momentum shows no signs of slowing down.

 Whether you are a first-time visitor, traveling with family, or venturing out alone, this comprehensive guide covers everything you need to know for a worry-free adventure.